stfc/PSyclone/doc/user_guide/transformations.rst

 PSyclone User Scripts
 ---------------------

-A convinient way to apply transformations to a codebase is through the :ref:`psyclone_command` tool, which has the optional ``-s <SCRIPT_NAME>`` flag that allows users to specify a script file to programatically modify input code::
+A convenient way to apply transformations to a codebase is through the :ref:`psyclone_command` tool, which has the optional ``-s <SCRIPT_NAME>`` flag that allows users to specify a script file to programatically modify input code::